 Many people in my mother’s family were in medicine.
-In elementary school, I spent summers with my maternal grandparents.
+In my early years, I spent summers with my maternal grandparents.
 Sometimes my grandmother, who was a nurse who sometimes worked for my cousin, a doctor, would take me to work with her, which was a great treat for me.
+Sometimes he took me with him to see patients.
 He had a big, wooden chair in his office that swirled round and round (I got to spin!), and lots of medical books filled with pictures.
 I loved to read from an early age, and his books were fascinating to me.
 My grandmother had medical books at home, too, which I skimmed at every opportunity.
 Granted, I couldn’t understand everything I read, but I grasped enough to be intrigued.

 What is health?
 To get back to the original question, as I said, I explored a lot of areas and studied several major schools of healing.
 The conclusion I came to is this: Health relies on balance.
 In essence, health IS balance.